[Unsolved] The Hall-Mills Murders: Forbidden Love

 Two days later, the Reverend's body was found alongside his lover, choir singer Eleanor Mills, posed beneath a crab apple tree.
 Their passionate love letters were torn and scattered around them like confetti, a clear message from a killer driven by jealousy.

-The Missing Millionaire: The Unsolved Mid-Air Disappearance of Captain Alfred Lowenstein
+[Unsolved] The Missing Millionaire: Captain Lowenstein

 We are diving into one of the great unsolved mysteries of the Jazz Age, a case so baffling it feels like the plot of a spy novel.
 This is the story of Captain Alfred Lowenstein, the third-richest man in the world in 1928, a man who owned estates across Europe and brokered deals with kings.